 2) Collective Noun

-Collective Noun - A name or noun used for a group of people, things or a group of animals is called a collective noun.
+A name or noun used to denote a group of people, things or a group of animals is called a collective noun.
 Collective nouns are also called a group of nouns.
 Ex.
 Team (Team India), Committee, Squad, Family.

 3) Common Noun